GeoPurify: A Data-Efficient Geometric Distillation Framework for Open-Vocabulary 3D Segmentation: Experiments

 We evaluate GeoPurify against state-of-the-art methods on open-vocabulary and long-tail 3D segmentation benchmarks.
 The results demonstrate that by distilling a geometric prior from a small data subset ($\sim$1.5\%), GeoPurify achieves competitive, and in some cases state-of-the-art, performance without requiring large-scale 3D semantic annotations.

 \paragraph{Open-Vocabulary Segmentation Performance.} As shown in Table~\ref{tab:sota_ov_seg}, GeoPurify demonstrates exceptional performance by leveraging a curated data subset of only $\sim$1.5\%.
 To rigorously validate that our method's efficacy stems from its architecture rather than just the data selection, we retrained a leading competitor, CUA-O3D~\citep{li2025cross}, on the exact same compact subset.
 Under these identical data-efficient conditions, CUA-O3D's performance drops sharply to an 18.1 mIoU on ScanNetV2.
 In stark contrast, GeoPurify achieves an mIoU of \textbf{55.1}.
-This significant performance gap underscores our method's unique ability to distill robust priors from a small but semantically dense data source.
+We attribute this robustness to our decoupled design.
+Standard methods typically attempt to learn entangled geo-semantic representations from scratch, failing to generalize without sufficient data.
+In contrast, GeoPurify relies on the frozen VLM for semantics and trains the student network solely to recover \textit{latent} geometric structure.
+Learning these geometric grouping rules requires significantly less data, allowing our method to function as an efficient ``geometric denoiser'' that maintains high performance.

 Remarkably, our model not only excels in this low-data regime but also rivals methods trained on the full dataset.
 The advantage is even more pronounced in the mean Accuracy (mAcc) metric, where GeoPurify attains \textbf{72.5} on ScanNetV2 and \textbf{62.4} on Matterport3D, substantially outperforming fully-trained competitors.
 This divergence between high mAcc and competitive mIoU is an intentional outcome of our design.
 The superior mAcc is driven by Geometry-Guided Pooling, which propagates VLM-initialized core labels across geometrically coherent regions, enforcing intra-object consistency and boosting recall.
 This mechanism, however, introduces a deliberate trade-off: by prioritizing semantic purity within objects, it can cause minor ``semantic bleeding'' at boundaries, slightly degrading the boundary precision to which mIoU is sensitive.
 For a detailed qualitative analysis, including visual examples, please refer to Appendix~\ref{qualitative}.